Amos47/2400/Chapter5/Ch05_Basics.md

 There is also some greater potential collective good that can come of social media use.
 Have a read:

->"Or consider the Arab Spring of 2011, and the anniversary of the revolution in Egypt this year.
+>"... consider the Arab Spring of 2011, and the anniversary of the revolution in Egypt this year.
 The question has repeatedly been posed as to whether the Internet, specifically social media platforms like Facebook and Twitter, had caused the revolution.
 Two kinds of answers typically follow.
 First, the qualified yes: these technological media were necessary but not sufficient, they provided new capacities for organization that previous revolutions did not possess.
-Second, the concerted no: the technologies are important, but the necessary and sufficient cause of the revolution was “the people.”
+Second, the concerted no: the technologies are important, but the necessary and sufficient cause of the revolution was 'the people.'
 No one (except Biz Stone and Mark Zuckerberg) believes that these tools actually cause revolutions.

 >"Both answers miss the mark, but they nonetheless point to one of those well-worn paths of argument.
 On the one hand there are technologies that create new relationships, new capacities, or re-arrange existing relationships of knowledge and power.
-On the other hand, there are the reassuringly familiar collectivities—like “the people” or “the public” or “the community.”
+On the other hand, there are the reassuringly familiar collectivities—like 'the people' or 'the public' or 'the community.'
 Sometimes information technologies are invoked as a threat to older forms of collective life; other times, especially in response to inflated claims about the power of those technologies, they are seen as irrelevant to the power of known collectives.
 Do information technologies connect existing collectivities or do they generate the conditions of possibility for new collectivities—maybe even new kinds of collectivity?"

 <a class="underlined-link" href="http://limn.it/preface-crowds-and-clouds/](http://limn.it/preface-crowds-and-clouds/" target="_blank">Interested?</a>